sebsauvage/Shaarli/doc/md/Docker.md

 $ docker-compose up -d
 ```

+After a few seconds, you should be able to access your Shaarli instance at [https://shaarli.mydomain.org](https://shaarli.mydomain.org) (replace your own domain name).

-### Running dockerized Shaarli as a systemd service
+## Running dockerized Shaarli as a systemd service

 It is possible to start a dockerized Shaarli instance as a systemd service (systemd is the service management tool on several distributions).
 After installing Docker, use the following steps to run your shaarli container Shaarli to run on system start.